-After all operations have been completed on the multisample buffer, the sample values for each color in the multisample buffer are combined to produce a single color value, and that value is written into the corresponding color buffers selected by DrawBuffer or DrawBuffers.
+If a draw framebuffer object is not bound, after all operations have been completed on the multisample buffer, the sample values for each color in the multisample buffer are combined to produce a single color value, and that value is written into the corresponding color buffers selected by DrawBuffer or DrawBuffers.
 An implementation may defer the writing of the color buffers until a later time, but the state of the framebuffer must behave as if the color buffers were updated as each fragment was processed.
 The method of combination is not specified.
 If the framebuffer contains sRGB values, then it is recommended that the an average of sample values is computed in a linearized space, as for blending (see section 4.1.8).
 Otherwise, a simple average computed independently for each color component is recommended.